 1) Permissioned or Permission-less Network

 The characteristics of a permission-less Blockchain are that it is decentralised, anonymous and equally accessible to anyone with a computer.
 In contrast, the permissioned Blockchain is a closed and monitored ecosystem where the access of each participant is well-defined and differentiated based on role.
-They are built for purpose, establishing rules for transaction that align with the needs of an organisation or a consortium.
+They are built for a purpose, establishing rules for a transaction that align with the needs of an organisation or a consortium.
 There are benefits and drawbacks to both approaches, but all of these considerations boil down to one fundamental design trade-off; the ability to create trust and the ability to scale.

 2) Privacy and Security

 Your stakeholders will no doubt be new to DLT so chances are they will need some assurance about the safe keeping of their personal data.
 Most industry verticals will require strong user security layers to complement the inherent DLT features.

 3) Validation Type